 "Smells dank and moist down here," Billy called out from his post in the back cart, "mold covers the walls, the rails are slick, and I hear a faint sound of rushing water ahead."

-The cart viered left and came screeching to a stop, sparks flew from the metal on metal exchange causing the cavern to light up temporarily.
-Toby was in shock as he felt vertigo, but from that brief moment of light he noticed something, in a timeless moment his mind raced taking in the human statue carvings at the bottom of the clear pool below and the awe he felt at the bright lights that shown off the stone.
+The cart veered left and came screeching to a stop, sparks flew from the metal on a metal exchange, causing the cavern to light up temporarily.
+Toby was in shock as he felt vertigo, but from that brief moment of light, he noticed something, in a timeless moment his mind raced to take in the human statue carvings at the bottom of the clear pool below and the awe he felt at the bright lights that glinted off the smooth stone.

-Time rushed back in when Matt grabbed the cuff of his sons shirt and pulled him back into the mine cart, but the image was burned into his mind.
-Similar to an image imprint when the lights are turned out, the image of the skull was captured by the young boys mind.
+Time rushed back in when Matt grabbed the cuff of his son's shirt and pulled him back into the mine cart, but the image was burned into his mind.
+Similar to an image imprint when the lights are turned out, the young boy's mind captured the image of the skull.
 "Dad, Dad," He called out excitedly, "Did you see that!?"

-"See what??" he asked, impulsively.
-For he was just recovering from the possible death of his only son and pulling himself together.
+"See what??" he asked impulsively.
+For he was recovering from the possible death of his only son and pulling himself together.
 Shaking from adrenaline, he focused on the task at hand.
 How do we cross?
 Do we fix the bridge?
 And where's that confounded shire pipe?

 "The..." once again Toby was cut off, this time by an emotional Darius.
 "What was that!?"
-His face was stone serious, sweat rolled down his night dark skin, and a fire burned in his blue eyes.
-The stress in his face left and was replaced by a pensive expression dotted with contained excitement, "How do we cross?"
+His face was stone sober, sweat rolled down his night dark skin, and a fire burned in his blue eyes.
+The stress in his facial expression left and was replaced by a reflective manner dotted with contained excitement, "How do we get across?"

 Down the Rabbit Hole

 Matt sat there with his cherry oak shire man's pipe.
-It hung loosely from his mouth, he had moved past puffs and the smoke drew out in tune with strands of thought.
+It hung loosely from his mouth, he had moved past puffs, and the smoke drew out in tune with strands of thought.
 How do we cross?
 He contemplated, the same task had his mind trapped.
 His eyes moved over the area, taking in the fellow explorers and coming to rest on his son, Toby.
 Who continued to stare into the dark pools of water below.
-He claims there are ghosts at the bottom of the pools, the adults agree that it is nothing more than a childs untrained imagination.
+He claims there are ghosts at the bottom of the lakes; the adults agree that it is nothing more than a child's new imagination.

 Billy started a cooking fire and somehow caught himself a pair of cave rabbits.
 He credits a meadow opening in the cave ceiling.
 "The ceiling fell in, the soil above slid down and settled in an underground grassland.
-Sunlight beams in and so," Billy continued with his story.
+Sunlight beams in, and so," Billy continued with his story.
 "I left a snare and baited the second."
-Matt and Billy both agreed that this may be an invaluable place to consider building shelters, One day at a time thought Matt.
+Matt and Billy both agreed that this might be an invaluable place to consider building shelters, One day at a time, though Matt.

-Matt took a final puff and cleaned his pipe out over the rocks edge.
-The sparks gave light to the canyon walls.
-Which consisted of slimy rocks overgrown with thick cave vine.
+Matt took a final puff and cleaned his pipe out over the edge of the rock.
+The sparks gave light to the canyon walls, which consisted of slimy stones overgrown with thick cave vine.
 It gave the walls an all-natural dreads look.
 Darius strode through the camp, over to Matt, "What would we do without Bill?"
 He asked, instead.
-While walking over, he noticed the thought chiseling to his friends forehead.
+While walking over, he noticed the thought chiseling to his friend's forehead.
 The obvious could be saved for later.

 "Everyone has, 'cept you," Darius stated, a concerned wrinkle creased his brow.
-For the past day, since the fellowship was halted at this impass.
+For the past day, since the fellowship was halted at this impasse.
 The bridge supports were left intact.
 And even more stressing to the mind, a blue-white light pulsed on the opposite side of the canyon.
-It seemed to radiate from an unknown source deeper into the mine, bright enough to cast a reflective light on the dark pool below.
+It seemed to radiate from an unknown source from the depths the mine, bright enough to cast a reflective light on the dark lake sized pool below.

-"It's more of a strange underground shrine or temple," Darius beckoned, changing the subject, "Could it really be classified as a mine?"
+"It's more of a strange underground shrine or temple," Darius beckoned, changing the subject, "How could it be classified as a mine?"

 "Good food can cure the soul," He always said.
 No complaints from the other travelers, for at least a good meal was available to look forward to.

-Toby finished his bowl and proceeded to reenter the line, in the back of course.
+Toby finished his bowl and proceeded to reenter the line in the back, of course.
 All before the adults were finished being served their first.
-Billy without missing a beat poured the boy a second, before serving himself.
+Billy, without missing a beat, poured the boy a second before helping himself.
 Smiling, Toby had a slight bounce in his step as he sat next to his father.
-Matt reached down and ruffled the boys hair.
-He took the time to steal a glance at Billy, his face conveyed gratitude to which Billy smiled and laughed a deep hearty laugh.
+Matt reached down and ruffled the boy's hair.
+He took the time to steal a glance at Billy; his face conveyed gratitude to which Billy smiled and laughed a deep, hearty laugh.
 Lily opened up her compilation book.
 In it was a collection of the many cultures depictions of the tomb/mine/temple/cave.
 Each culture built and left something for the others, mainly messages to stay out.
 The stories were fascinating, good night time entertainment.
 Toby was especially fond of the nightly readings Lily did out loud.